 How can I arrange a Baptism?

-A date for the service can then be arranged and, prior to the service, you will be invited to attend a preparation evening for both parents and godparents.
+Prior to the service, you will be invited to attend a preparation evening for both parents and godparents.
 This is an important evening for parents and godparents and we would expect all to attend.

 Service Of Thanksgiving